 Dr. Joyce Laboso was born on 25th November, 1960 in Sotik, Bomet County, Kenya

-Dr. Joyce Cherono Laboso is the Deputy Speaker of the National Assembly of Kenya and the Member of Parliament for Sotik Constituency.
+Dr. Joyce Cherono Laboso was until 8th August, 2017 the Deputy Speaker of the National Assembly of Kenya and the Member of Parliament for Sotik Constituency.

 Joyce Laboso Education Background